Team-1280/jankboard-2/README.md

 ### Installation steps

 1. Clone the repository.
-The `client` folder contains the vast majority of the source code for the desktop app.
+The `client` directory contains the vast majority of the source code for the desktop app, while the `splash-screen` directory contains the source code for the splash screen displayed before the app loads.
+You don't have to touch anything in `splash-screen` unless you want to modify it, in which case check the README in `splash-screen` for more information.
 2. `cd` into the `client` folder.
 The configuration files and `package.json`, This is where stuff like `package.json` and configuration files for our various tooling are housed.
 The `client/src-tauri` directory contains the